Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: Polynomiality Property and the Monodromy Groups

-\begin{rem} This theorem shows that the proper generators are polynomials of the flat coordinates of $\eta$.
-It deserves to note that this property also holds true for the Frobenius manifold structures defined on the orbit spaces of Coxeter groups \cite{2d-tft} and on the extended affine Weyl groups \cite{DZ1998, DSZZ}.
-For the Frobenius manifold structures constructed in \cite{2d-tft} and \cite{DZ1998}, the flat coordinates $t^\alpha$ are also polynomials of the invariant polynomials $z^j$'s, while for the ones constructed in \cite{DSZZ}, $t^\alpha$ may involve radical expressions of $z^j$'s.
-For the generalized Frobenius manifold structures obtained by the construction of the present paper, the flat coordinates $t^\alpha$ are usually complicated functions of $z^j$'s, and even not solvable by radicals for some cases, such as $\mathcal M(C_\ell, \omega_\ell)$ for $\ell \ge 5$. \end{rem}
+\begin{rem} The above theorem shows that the pencil generators are polynomials of the flat coordinates of $\eta$.
+This property is shared by the Frobenius manifold structures defined on the orbit spaces of Coxeter groups \cite{2d-tft} and of the extended affine Weyl groups \cite{DZ1998, DSZZ}.
+The key distinction lies in the inverse relationship: while the flat coordinates $t^\alpha$ are also polynomials of the invariant polynomials $z^j$'s for the Frobenius manifold structures constructed in \cite{2d-tft} and \cite{DZ1998}, they may involve radical expressions of $z^j$'s for the ones constructed in \cite{DSZZ}.
+For the generalized Frobenius manifold structures obtained by the construction of the present paper, the flat coordinates $t^\alpha$ are usually complicated functions of $z^j$'s, and even not solvable by radicals for some cases, such as $\mathcal M(C_\ell, \omega_\ell,\{y_1,\dots,y_\ell\})$ for $\ell \ge 5$. \end{rem}